codingnninja/laravel-render-template/README.md

 Remenber, you can use an external MySQL or ProgreSQL services.
 You need to follow similar process to set it up.

-Note: Make sure the name of your database include something like `db` not to be confused differentiate services on your dashboard but that is up to you.
+Note: Make sure the name of your database include something like `db` to differentiate the services on your dashboard but that is up to you.

-7. Connecting database to your project.
+### Adding database environment variables.

 Explanation on the content of `Laravel-render-template`